trackway/Hello-World/README.md

 # Hello-World
-Lear how to use gihub.
+Learn how to use the gihub.